MicrosoftDocs/ATADocs/ATPDocs/uninstall-sensor.md

 The following steps describe how to uninstall a sensor from a domain controller.

-1. Sign in to the domain controller with local administrator privileges.
+1. Sign in to the domain controller with administrative privileges.
 1. From the Windows **Start** menu, select **Settings** > **Control Panel** > **Add/ Remove Programs**.
 1. Select the sensor installation, select **Uninstall**, and follow the instructions to remove the sensor.